 In school, we learn all sorts of important subjects.
 Yet, we do not learn about the most important subject of all; LIFE itself.
 We learn how to read, but not how to learn.
 We learn how to calculate, but not how to think.
 We learn about famous writers, but not how to write our own story.
 We learn about all the places in the world, but not how to find our place in it.
 We learn about the anatomy of the human body, but not our basic human needs.
 We learn about everything and everyone else but ourselves.
-Isn’t that just plain crazy???
+Isn’t that weird?

 What if learning started with YOU?